Table of Contents

-Using our five years of experience in commercial kitchens, we’ve narrowed down a list of ten of the most ideal Damascus steel knives available.
+Using our five years of experience in commercial kitchens, we’ve narrowed down a list of ten of the most ideal steel knives available.
 We’ve arrived at our ordered list based on differences in steel type, handle type, and overall build among other characteristics.
 Let’s dive right in!

-1. Zelite Infinity Damascus Japanese Chef Knife 8-Inch
+1. Zelite Infinity Japanese Knife 8-Inch

 Consumers love the feel and balance of this Zelite knife.
 The steel is noted as being very high-quality and providing effortless cutting and slicing.